The Light Society - Ch 7

 Now wrapped in a transparent robe of flesh she lay down on the grass as if unable to endure the postponed pleasure and began the slow movement of the hand on the dial, just as in the mechanisms of a clock.

 Her arms began to grow rough with white hair, she was now a snow bear.
 What once was white was now its opposite.
 Only a few of her white plumes were still visible, a crow amidst the snow trees.
 She stood in view without her robe loving nothing but the triumph of a miracle.
-“We shall eat the crabs claws,” she said to the serpent in the sky between the twin bears of night and day.
+“We shall eat the creatures claws,” she said to the serpent in the sky between the twin bears of night and day.

 SUNLIGHT CHANT: